The Portal is a flexible framework that provides access to data contained in Cora PPM to a wider audience.

 The Project Request process in Cora PPM utilizes Cora’s Workflow functionality so that the request can be approved by one or more Users e.g. a Program or Portfolio Manager.
 The Workflow can be configured so that approvers receive a notification when a Request is submitted and that it can only proceed to the next step when it has been approved.

-This is just a small example of the capabilities of the Cora Portal.
-Join Enda on June 11th for a live demonstration of the Module.
-Sign up via the form here.
+This is just a small example of the capabilities of the Cora Portal and Project Request functionality.
+Watch a demonstration of modules here.